gnurenga/website/content/blog/robot-frameowrk.md

 ## Overview

 Testing is a part of product life cycle.
 I wonder is there any tool or programing language which will be fun to work with except python.
 Since python is grown in such a way that even a non programmer become a programmer.
 In case of testing team, traditionaly there is a image that they won't code.
-But pythfills the gap between coding and testing.
+But python fills the gap between coding and testing.

-Robotframe work is one such a tool, widely used in integration testing in Embedded systems.

 Still many people doesn't know the power of Python and Robotframe work in testing field.